 Welcome to Contemporary Performance, a social network and community organizing platform providing artists, presenters, scholars and festivals a platform to meet, share work, and collaborate.
 The term Contemporary Performance is used to describe hybrid performance works and artists that travel between the fields of Experimental Theatre & Dance, Video Art, Visual Art, Music Composition and Performance Art without adhering to one specific field’s practice.

-Editor: Jemma Nelson is co-founding member of Big Art Group and co-editor of Contemporary Performance.
-He grew up in the heart of the Silicon Valley of California, studying art history and computer music at CCRMA; and contributed to one of the first immersive CD-ROMs, The Residents’ Freak Show, as well as working briefly at the startup of WIRED magazine.
-In his early career he worked with innovative interactive media for the University of Colorado Health Sciences Center and the American Academy of Pediatrics designing new models of medical education and educational interactivity.
+Editor: Jemma Nelson is a co-founder of Big Art Group and co-editor of Contemporary Performance.
+He grew up in the heart of the Silicon Valley of California, studying art history and computer music at CCRMA; and contributed to one of the first immersive CD-ROMs, The Residents’ Freak Show.
 He has written and composed sound for Rampart, SOS, The People, Cinema Fury series, Dead Set#2 and #3, House of No More, Empty Island, Flicker, and Shelf Life, and has published several articles about contemporary performance.
 He makes collaborative political pop music in New York, and his visual work has been exhibited in Performa festival and galleries in Europe and the US.
 Jemma Nelson received a 2009 Fellowship from the Pennsylvania Council on the Arts.

 In this site you will find:

-- News – blog posts on performances, creations, artists, touring, and theory
+- News – blog posts on artist opportunities, performances, creations, artists, touring, and theory

 - Members – join a growing global network of artists, curators, venues, and scholars